IanDuncanT/Homeassistant-Config/README.md

 # Homeassistant Configuration
-These are my basic config files for the home automation platform [homeassistant][ha-link].
+These are my basic config files for the home automation platform [homeassistant][l-ha].

 ---